 After opening the account, the bank will send your bank card and pin number to your German address.

-Sparkasse has a special contact person for students: David Kirner.
-He will visit the university during the first days of the semester.
+The Sparkasse even has a special contact person for students: David Kirner will visit the OHM Professional School during the first days of the semester.

 As a foreign student in Germany, you will usually receive a study visa.